 “Bummer,” he said, grabbing his spatula.

 In a few minutes, another cook brings me my bag, and I get up to leave.
-This was the most fun I’ve had all weekend, and maybe it was a little dramatic, but I set my bag on a stool and raised a hand toward the cooks.
+This was the most fun I’ve had all weekend, and I was feeling dramatic.
+I set my bag on a stool and raised a hand toward the cooks.

 “Guys,” I said.
 “G bless every one of you.
 You guys are crazy, and you’re the last ones working in town tonight.
 Thanks for the meal, and who knows, I might be back.”
 They all laughed and, weirdly, they all blessed me back, and no one pulled a gun.
 I grabbed my bag and left, pushing on the glass door to go to my car, hoping no one mugged me.

 I sit in my car for a minute, wondering What Would Jesus Do?
 I know what He wouldn’t do.
-He wouldn’t pull a tract out of his toga of the four spiritual laws: that would be like flipping off a light switch off.
+He wouldn’t pull a tract about the four spiritual laws out of his pocket: that would be like flipping off a light switch off.
 One thing I know, though, is that when Jesus showed up, leaders gnashed their teeth.
 I know, too, that everyone else – the workers, the cashier, the cooks, that portly kid ordering a hundred meals – I know their hearts would burn in Jesus’ presence, wanting to be right with G and with Jesus.
 Jesus didn’t always verbally offer wholeness and health and belonging, but those things followed Him and poured out of Him wherever He went.
 This is the life on earth, even as it is in heaven.

 I really don’t know what I would have done to bring any of this to the Waffle House.
 I don’t know what I would have done differently or would have said or even what it would look like for Jesus to go to the Waffle House that night.
 Would it have been different if He was in front of me ordering dinners?
 What if He was the cashier?
 What would he have said to the cook who was looking for a drink?